Simone Maria Stuenzi

 • Vegetation-permafrost coupling

-• Land-atmosphere interactions in Arctic environments
+• Land–atmosphere interactions in boreal and Arctic environments

-• High-latitude ecosystem transitions
+• Disturbance and high-latitude ecosystem transitions

-• Optical remote sensing
+• Optical remote sensing and satellite time-series analysis

 Picture Simone Maria Stuenzi